 Analogique Studio, Cesare Biasini Selvaggi, Alexander Darkish, Carmelo Lucchesi, Ignazio Mortellaro, Raqs Media Collective, Giovanni Rendina, Mariella Rossi, Ilenia Vecchio, Katiuscia Pompili, Sasvatii Santamaria, Clairefontaine, Giuseppina Vara, Izabela Anna Moren, Bruno Camargo.
 Publication made possible thanks to Goethe Institut Palermo.

-To order Your copy please Contact:
+To have your please Contact: email@example.com

-ONLINE TEXTS FOR Cassata Drone Expanded Archive
+Text for Cassata Drone Expanded Archive